redhat-developer/service-binding-operator/README.md

 Clone the repository and run `make run` using an existing `kube:admin` kube context.

-## Key Features

-* Support Binding with backing services represented by Kubernetes resources including third-party CRD-backed resources.
-* Support binding with multiple-backing services.
-* Extract binding information based on annotations present in CRDs/CRs/resources.
-* Extract binding values based on annotations present in OLM descriptors.
-* Project binding values as volume mounts.
-* Project binding values as environment variables.
-* Binding of PodSpec-based workloads.
-* Binding of non-PodSpec-based Kubernetes resources.
-* Custom binding variables composed from one or more backing services.
-* Auto-detect binding resources in the absence of binding decorators.

 ## Getting Started

 The best way to get started with the Service Binding Operator is to see it in action.